 This is the students’ second festival success.
 The short, dystopian film, created by Callywith's vocational Creative Media Production & Technology Diploma students and starring Drama/Media student, Louie Greensmith, was also previously selected by Into Film to appear at a variety of venues across the South West showcasing exceptional talent from across the region.

 Jane Coulter, from Into Film, said: "Blink is a brave and memorable film that creates a close and claustrophobic atmosphere effectively using colour and sound to build tension.
 The sci-fi, Orwellian world created is scarily realistic and the comment on use and dependency of technology is cleverly explored and would not seem out of place in a not too distant future."

 Into Film celebrates and encourages students nationally to get into film-making and the showcase is aimed at celebrating the “exceptional talent” of young film-makers 16-19 across the South West.

-Student director, Lucas Hocking, who is heading to Bristol Uni in September to study film production, said: "Making Blink together in such a short time from an original script really tested our skills.
+Former Callywith student director, Lucas Hocking, who now studies film production at the University of Bristol said: "Making Blink together in such a short time from an original script really tested our skills.
 It's great to get this praise from the judges."